Tecsun S-8800 AM/LW/SW/FM Field Radio With Remote

 “A new, high performance DSP BCL radio receiver … aimed squarely at AM listeners!
 When we say long-neglected, it’s true: manufacturers seem to have gone out of their way to improve reception for FM listeners and even provided many more “bells and whistles” for short wave and even long wave enthusiasts.
 But to a large degree, AM reception has been much the same for many years.
 And that’s a pity, because despite what you might think, AM radio hasn’t lost much (if any) of its popularity and many listeners, particularly in “the bush” have been crying out for a decent AM radio.
 They might just have one with the Tecsun S-8800.”
 (Courtesy TecsunRadios.com.au)

-The reality is that the S-8800’s AM performance, while not quite achieving 4 or 5 star performance is slightly better than any other Tecsun currently available, ranking *** which is also as good as any other current or previous Field radio.
-Although it is reasonably sensitive, weak and medium strength AM signals have a bit more background circuit hiss than any of the **** or ***** radios.
+The reality is that the S-8800’s AM performance, while not quite achieving 4 or 5 star performance is slightly better than any other Tecsun currently available, ranking **1/2 in the AM Mega List.
+Although it is reasonably sensitive, weak and medium strength AM signals have a bit more background circuit hiss than any of the *** to ***** radios.
 Of course, a small loop or external antenna improves this markedly.

 The S-8800 also seemed to excel at impulse noise rejection which is one area in which many modern radios perform well.
 I turned on a window fan which generates a bit of static and noticed that the S-8800 seemed to ignore that noise better than several older radios I compared it with.